 Once a month the group has a potluck, sometimes guest speakers are invited in to speak on a topic of interest to the group.
 They also celebrate major holidays and decorate the Philadelphia Centers Christmas tree.
 Topics discussed are not always serious and the group is very relaxed.
 Snacks are usually provided.

-The women's group meets every week on Thursdays, usually at noon.
+The women's group meets every week on Tuesdays, usually at 11:30.
 They have a monthly potluck and snacks at most every meeting.
 This is a private group and of course what's discussed in the group stays in the group.
 The group has guest speakers, Bingo, and most important a relaxed and safe environment.
 If you are interested in joining you must be a client of the center, contact group leader Sam Ortiz at email@example.com.

 One of the most popular groups, they meet once per month on the third Friday for this educational event.
 There's lots of laughter, fun, games, and prizes!
 Of course, there is always food at this event.
 They meet and discuss various topics important to those living with HIV.
 Topics range from the importance of a healthy diet to how living with HIV affects your relationships.